SMT-IT-Networking-Committee/societymusictheory.github.io/_bin/README.md

 ## Program descriptions

+### addSessionInfo.pl

+This was used to add the `<p class="sessionInfo">` line to every session file.
+It reads the sessionData JSON and edits all of the individual session files in a batch.

+### compileData.pl

+This parses all of the `index.md` pages and generates a JSON file (on STDOUT).
+This was used to generate the [sessionData.json](../js/sessionData.json) file.

 ### compileFromIndex.pl

 This is my favorite of these: it takes an `index.md` file from a session page